spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 {% info_block warningBox "Verification" %}

-Ensure that the price modes are properly defined for the stores that will be charging commission from the merchant in the marketplace.
-This can be done by setting the `MerchantCommissionConfig::MERCHANT_COMMISSION_PRICE_MODE_PER_STORE` configuration.
+To verify that the price modes are properly defined for the stores that will be charging commission from the merchant in the marketplace, set the `MerchantCommissionConfig::MERCHANT_COMMISSION_PRICE_MODE_PER_STORE` configuration.
-(Important): The price mode must be set for the stores charging commission from the merchant!
+  The price mode must be set for the stores charging commission from the merchant.

-Ensure that the merchants who are not subject to commissions are properly defined.
-This can be done by setting the `MerchantCommissionConfig::EXCLUDED_MERCHANTS_FROM_COMMISSION` configuration.
+To verify that the merchants who aren't subject to commissions are properly defined, set the `MerchantCommissionConfig::EXCLUDED_MERCHANTS_FROM_COMMISSION` configuration.
   Usually this is used for the marketplace owner.

 {% endinfo_block %}